How Does Auto Accident Compensation Work in Maryland?

 Maryland's strict fault laws make it essential that you have an aggressive attorney on your side who will stand up for your rights and knows how to analyze.
 Attorney Plotnick previously worked as the lead attorney for insurance companies.
 He knows the games they play and he knows how to win.

 In Maryland, the at-fault driver's insurance will usually be the one to compensate you for damages.
 However, if you've been injured or suffered property damage, you have other options available to you:

-- File a personal injury lawsuit against the at-fault driver - Insurance companies may give you a lowball offer, or drag out the claims process.
-An experienced attorney knows the system, and knows how fight for your rights.
+- File a personal injury lawsuit against the at-fault driver – Insurance companiesmay give you a lowball offer, or drag out the claims process.
+An experienced attorney knows the system, and knows how to fight for your rights.
 You only have a limited amount of time to take legal action.
 Under Maryland law, you have 3 years to file a lawsuit.
 This deadline is known as the "statute of limitations."
-But just because you can wait 3 years does not mean you should do so.
-The sooner you take legal action, the better.
+But just because you can wait 3 years does not mean you should not act immediately in order to preserve your claim.
+(The District also has a 3-year statute, while Virginia is 2 years.)
+However, the sooner you take legal action, the better.
 Keep in mind evidence disappears and memory fades over time, so you need to have a thorough investigation done right away while things are still fresh.

-- File your own claim with your insurance company - Called a "first party claim," this option establishes a paper trail, which can work in your favor.
+- File your own claim with your insurance company – Called a "first party claim," this option establishes a paper trail, which can work in your favor.
+You will file a claim with your insurance under your PIP or Med-Pay coverage of your own auto policy.
 Your own insurance will then work to reimburse some of your expenses, including medical bills and missed wages from work.

-- File a claim with the other driver's insurance company - Called a "third party claim," this option puts the responsibility for compensating you after your accident with the at-fault driver's insurance company.
-The other driver caused your crash.
+- File a claim with the other driver's insurance company – Called a "third party claim," this option puts the responsible party on notice that you will be seeking compensation from him/her The other driver caused your crash.
 Their insurance company should pay for it.